The Baron Kinkvervankotsdorsprakingatchdern: Performances

 The first performance was 9 July 1781 at the Little Theatre in the Haymarket.
 It was presented on a double bill with Arthur Murphy's 1756 play The Apprentice following Baron.
 The second performance was 10 July and the third and final on 11 July.
 Nine days after the premiere of Baron, a second collaboration by Arnold and Craven, The Silver Tankard, or, The Point at Portsmouth, was given at the same theatre.

 West Digges, well regarded as Thomas Wolsey in Henry VIII, Caratach in Fletcher's Bonduca, and Macheath in Gay's The Beggar's Opera, was the Baron.
 Mynheer Van Botherham was played by Richard Wilson, who created the part of Don Jerome, the lead in the hit 1775 opera The Duenna.
 Frenzel was Charles Wood, who had appeared in the opera The Flitch of Bacon.
 The Baron's daughter, Cecil, was Elizabeth Harper—later billed as "Mrs. Bannister" after her marriage—who had played an acclaimed Polly Peachum in 1778 and Rosina in a version of Beaumarchais's The Barber of Seville called The Spanish Barber.
 John Palmer, who created the role of Sir Joseph Surface in Sheridan's The School for Scandal, was Hogrestan.
 The rotund comedienne Mrs Webb, long associated with the theatre in Haymarket, played the role of Mefrow Van Botherham.
 The character actor Ralph Wewitzer, who excelled in low comedy parts, was Dagran.
 The comedian John Edwin the Elder was Pangloss.
-Edwin's common law wife, Sarah Walmsley—billed as "Mrs. Edwin"—made her debut on the London stage as Grootrump.
+Edwin's long-term partner, Sarah Walmsley—billed as "Mrs. Edwin"—made her debut on the London stage as Grootrump.